Coronavirus map: Here's where COVID-19 has spread in the United States

-Cases of the coronavirus have spread have emerged across the country, including Philadelphia and the surrounding region.
+Cases of the coronavirus have emerged across the country, including Philadelphia and the surrounding region.

-In recent days, Philadelphia announced its first case, Pennsylvania effectively shut down Montgomery County, a death was announced in New Jersey, and COVID-19 impacted several members of the University of Delaware community.
+In recent days, Pennsylvania closed schools statewide and imposed restrictions on both Montgomery and Delaware counties; cases in New Jersey surged; and Delaware declared a state of emergency.

-Across the country, Major League Baseball's opening day was postponed; Broadway and Hollywood ground to a halt, and March Madness canceled.
-Universities from Harvard to UCLA telling students to stay away.
-Most travelers from Europe were banned.
+Meanwhile, President Trump declared a national emergency while the the House of Representatives passed a coronavirus aid bill.

 As the way of life changes by the day, here's a look at where COVID-19 cases have appeared: